luvolondon/fvtt-module-jitsiwebrtc/README.md

 v0.2.10
 Included changes from @bekit to improve resolution selection

+v0.2.11
+Cleanup of variables for book-keeping of local and remote tracks.
+Now user-blocking of audio and video is possible.
+More robust against reloads/changes coming from the clients.

 # License
 This Foundry VTT module, writen by Luvolondon, is licensed under a Creative Commons Attribution 4.0 International License.